The MSR-Video to Text Dataset with Clean Annotations: Related Work

 \subsection{Datasets}

-Two datasets MSVD (also called YouTube2Text) and MSR-VTT, unlimited to a specific domain, are widely used in recent video captioning researches as benchmarks.
-MSVD was published in 2013 \cite{Guadarrama_2013_ICCV}.
+Three datasets MSVD (also called YouTube2Text), MSR-VTT and VATEX, unlimited to a specific domain, are widely used in recent studies of video captioning as benchmarks and video retrieval as well.

+MSVD was published in 2013 \citep{Guadarrama_2013_ICCV}.
 It contains 1970 video clips and roughly 80,000 captions.
 Each video clip pairs with 40 captions.

-MSR-VTT v1 was published in 2016 \cite{Xu_2016_CVPR}.
+MSR-VTT v1 was published in 2016 \citep{Xu_2016_CVPR}.
 It contains 10,000 video clips and 200,000 captions.
 Each video clip pairs with 20 captions.
-The MSR-VTT v2 dataset was proposed in the second Video Captioning Competition\footnote{\url{http://ms-multimedia-challenge.com/2017/challenge}} using the MSR-VTT v1 dataset as the training and validation sets and additional 3000 video clips as the test set.
+The MSR-VTT v2 dataset was proposed in the second Video Captioning Competition\footnote{Competition Website: \url{http://ms-multimedia-challenge.com/2017/challenge}} using the MSR-VTT v1 dataset as the training and validation sets and additional 3000 video clips as the test set.
 However, the annotations of the test set are not open to the public.